Ask the right questions to make the best hire long after the interview is over.

 Six Questions to Hire the Best

-If your best question to ask in a job interview is still, ‘what’s your greatest weakness?’ you’re probably not going to hire the best candidate for the job.
+If that’s your best question to ask in a job interview, you’re probably not going to hire the best candidate.
 The interview is your best shot at getting to know your future hire and screening his or her potential for success at your company.
 But the interview is something candidates prepare for, and their goal is to show the best version of themselves to you.

 Coming up with the right list of questions is difficult.
 You don’t want to trick candidates, but you also don’t want to find out a few months down the road that a good interviewee doesn’t make a good employee.
 The key is to ask questions that require a candidate to demonstrate how they think and work.

 This will give you an idea of how the candidate understands the position.
 More than that, you’ll get a sense for culture fit, the candidate’s expectations, and if his or her work style is suitable for the role for which they are interviewing.

 This should reveal the candidate’s values, analytical ability, initiative, confidence, and drive.
 A good candidate will have researched your company and be able to speak knowledgeably about it.

 By asking both questions, you’re looking for critical thinking, honesty, and self-awareness.
 Does the candidate take responsibility for his or her own failure?
 Or try to blame someone else?
 Are they aware of the difference?
 If risk taking doesn’t matter to you, try a variation, such as “tell me about a tough decision you made that worked out.
 Or one where you made the wrong decision.”